 - Plan ahead.
 Don’t wait until the last minute.
 Anticipate your needs and make lists – they help!

 - Be proactive.
 Do you know you have allergies?
 Stock up on allergy medications and take them as needed.

 - Avoid Caffeine

 - Exercise.
-One of the greatest things you can do for yourself to combat against stress.
+One of the greatest things you can do for yourself to fight stress.

-- Wear a night guard to combat against tooth sensitivity/further damage
+- Wear a custom fit night guard to prevent sensitivity/further damage